bholzer/Bouncing-Ball-Animation-Tutorial/lesson_4/README.md

 #Object-Oriented JavaScript

 You're ball should now be bouncing around the canvas.
-[This](https://github.com/bholzer/Bouncing-Ball-Animation-Tutorial/tree/master/lesson_4/bouncing.js) is what your javascript file should look like.

 Now we want to make this program cleaner and more structured.
 This is where object-oriented programming (OOP) comes into play.
 OOP is a very widespread paradigm, so get comfortable with it.